philsturgeon/phil.tech/_posts/2015-05-30-serializing-api-output.markdown

 But it can get even more obscure.
 In this 'place' example, maybe a requirement filtered down from business asking you to add a 'contact email' which is for internal use only.
 If you've spent months getting these places on board and have built some unique contacts, you might not want to leak all of those email address to potential competitors.

-Yes, many ORMs have 'hidden' or 'visable' options to blacklist or whitelist various properties, but as time goes on the chances of keeping every potentially value hidden gets more and more unlikely, especially if you have a junior who doesn't know that one of these fields is taboo, and a tired peer reviewer lets it sneak through on a busy day.
+Yes, many ORMs have 'hidden' or 'visible' options to blacklist or whitelist various properties, but as time goes on the chances of keeping every potential value hidden gets more and more unlikely, especially if you have a junior who doesn't know that one of these fields is taboo, and a tired peer reviewer lets it sneak through on a busy day.

 An example of [Fractal] - a PHP serialization library I built to help me serialize my APIs - has this simple example: